itscodenation/curriculum-15-16/unitsYear2/4-soundcloudAPI/README.md

 Begin this session by completing the [Do Now](doNow.md) activity.

 ##Scope
 You have just been hired by APIs R US inc. This company relies entirely on using API for the many webapps.
-As a first project they have asked you to make a simple site that calls on the SOundCloud API to test your skills.
+As a first project they have asked you to make a simple site that calls on the SoundCloud API to test your skills.
 Since this is your first project, your manager has provided you with some helpful tools to get started.

 ##Project Criteria